jillesvangurp/kt-search/README.md

 In the example below we will use this `TestDocument`, which we can serialize using the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) framework.

+**Note**, the client provides a lot of flexibility including to your choice of JSON serialization.
+The only part of the code dependent on kotlinx serialization is the client module.
+But for example the Search DSL and the other DSLs are not actually dependent on this.

-You can also pass in your own serialized json in requests, so if you want to use e.g. jackson or gson instead, you can do so easily.
+Additionally, if you chooes to use the `IndexRepository`, it comes with a ModelSerialization strategy that abstracts how to parse/serialize your model classes.
+A kotlinx serialization implementation is included but that's easily swapped out for something else.
+So, if you need to use e.g. jackson or gson instead, you can do so easily.
+However, kotlinx serialization is of course the only thing that works on multi platform.

 ### Creating  an index

+Before we can query for `TestDocument` documents, we need to create an index and store some objects:

 ```kotlin
 val indexName = "readme-index"